Portland International Auto Show: History

+Portland first automotive show launched in 1910.
 The show in 2010 was affected by a poor economy, with several manufacturers not participating.
-PIAS's 2011 show featured more than 1,200 cars from a total of 35 brands.
+The Auto Show's 2011 event featured more than 1,200 cars from a total of 35 brands.
 In 2012, Chrysler debuted their Camp Jeep ride and drive program at the Portland show, and an exhibit entitled the ECO Center, featuring more environmentally friendly vehicles.
 Also that year, a Lamborghini Gallardo caught on fire when an employee attempted to burn off fuel by running it in neutral.
-The 2012 show had an estimated 100,000 visitors over four-days.
+The 2012 show had an estimated 100,000 visitors over four days.